 Although the two operating system GUI’s share many similar elements, the court didn’t compare every element.
 Before making a comparison, the court “filtered out” two types of design elements: (1) elements that were in the public domain, and (2) elements that Apple had licensed to Microsoft.
 After this filtration step, there weren’t many design elements left.
 The court decided that Microsoft’s copying of a handful of remaining design elements was fair use.

 “a great starting place for copyright law research.”

 An “Online work in progress intended ‘to make U.S. copyright law useful and accessible for designers, coders and lawyers.’”

 Copyright Codex does a “good job of presenting these concepts in a style that is easy to understand and also well suited to the web.”

 Pace Law School lists us in their copyright research guide.

-Business and Intellectual Property lawyers in NYC and Seattle.
+Business and Intellectual Property lawyers in Dumbo Brooklyn and New York City.